master255/ImmortalPlayer/README.md

 Features:

-1. Based on standart player;
+1. Based on standart player.
+Easy to use with different other player, but!
+Not recommended.;
 2. One thread to read, send and save to cache data;
 3. Most simplest way and most fastest work;
 4. Play in background without using service e.t.c.